Deniable Encryption in a Quantum World: Introduction

 We show that our scheme is unexplainable in the strongest sense: it is simply impossible, except with negligible probability, for an efficient quantum algorithm to produce both a valid encryption \emph{and} a proof of its validity.
-We emphasize that the latter guarantee holds for \emph{any} efficient quantum algorithm that attempts to produce both a valid encryption and a proof, not just for algorithms that run \emph{honest} encryption.
+We emphasize that the latter guarantee holds for \emph{any} efficient quantum algorithm that attempts to produce both a valid (and hence classical) encryption and a (possibly quantum) proof, not just for algorithms that run \emph{honest} encryption.
 Using the terminology introduced earlier, we show that for any verification procedure $\mathsf{Verify}$ such that $\mathsf{Verify}(\mathsf{pk},c,m,w) = 0$ if the triple $(\mathsf{pk},c,m)$ is inconsistent, the \emph{completeness} condition fails.
 We call this \emph{perfect unexplainability}.
 Notice that perfect unexplainability is impossible to achieve classically, since one can always take $\mathsf{Verify}$ to be the procedure that interprets $w$ as the randomness in the encryption, and runs encryption forward to check consistency.

-We find this behaviour to be quite striking, beyond its implications for deniable encryption, and we believe that it has the potential to find applications in other settings.